ozubergz/most-wanted-api/README.md

 # README

-This is an api of list of suspected cyber criminals from FBI most wanted list.
+This is a RESTful API of suspected cyber criminals from FBI most wanted list.
 Each list of suspects are associated with comments created by users.

 ROUTE endpoint: /criminals